MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/load-test-cluster.md

     The query results show the time it takes to execute all the requests sent by Grafana k6.

-1. In Visual Studio Code, use Powershell or Bash to run the script, as follows:
+1. In Visual Studio Code, use PowerShell or Bash to run the script, as follows:

     >[!TIP]
     > Before starting a full test run, perform a small load test execution with 1-2 virtual users for 10 seconds.
 This will help you identify if there are any HTTP errors, or authentication or authorization issues before you launch the full load test run.